Southern Yakutia (Sakha)

 “Then why did you leave?”

-place abound with hatred and danger?
+soul in a place abounding with hatred and danger?

 “Hmm!
 Hatred and anger!”
 Boris mused.